 Is a Chromebook right for everyone and every situation?

-I am not planning to get rid of my MacBook Pro anytime soon, so the answer is no—but I do love my Chromebook.
-It’s compact, sleek, lightweight and has a full-size keyboard.
+I am not planning to get rid of my MacBook Pro anytime soon, so the answer is no, but I love my Chromebook.
+It’s compact, sleek, lightweight, and has a full-size keyboard.

 I can take it with me to keep up with email.
 It’s perfect for browsing the Internet, creating documents, taking notes, which I save to my Google docs.
-I count on it for handling email, listening to music, and even playing a game or two.
+I count on it for handling email, listening to music, and even playing a game.
 Or ten.